We5ter/GSDF/README.md

 ### Using Instructions

-- First make sure the computer is already installed on python 2.7 or later;
+- First make sure the computer is already installed on python 2.X(Advice is 2.7);
 - If you use the Shadowsocks to access Google, please cancel the following lines comments and add `proxies=self.proxies` to requests
 ```
 self.proxies = {